Why your marketing messaging isn't landing

 Don't wait until you're out of time.

 If you can't get buy-in for research, at least document what you know.
 Pull together your internal insights.
-Talk to Sales and Customer Success.
+Talk to sales and customer success.
 Look at what's already working in your messaging and what's causing friction.
+Give yourself the strongest possible foundation before you're forced to make decisions under pressure.

-And if you do end up launching with messaging you know isn't quite right?
-Don't beat yourself up.
-You're not alone.
+And if you do end up launching with messaging you know isn't quite right, you're not alone.
 Most of us have been there.
+Just make sure that next time, you're in a position to do it differently.